luke-r-mills/luke-r-mills.github.io/_posts/2023-04-03-analysing-a-dirt-cheap-router_part_2.md

 This means that any unauthenticated user on the network is able to crash the router with a single HTTP command, which isn't ideal.

-# Pre-auth UPNP Stack-based Buffer Overflow
+# Pre-auth UPNP Stack-based Buffer Overflows

 After staring at the HTTP server for a while, I wanted a change of scenery, so I turned my attention to the UPNP service running on the router.